sigstore/protobuf-specs/README.md

 If you change protobuf definitions, you will need to regenerate the code by running the protocol buffer compiler on the changed `.proto` files.

-You will need [Docker](https://docs.docker.com/get-docker/) installed to generate the protobuf stubs.
+You will need [Docker](https://docs.docker.com/get-docker/) installed and configured to [run as non-root](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to generate the protobuf stubs.
 Then run,

 ```
 $ make all